Porting Applications using Recipes

 Dependencies

-A program dependency can be a library (a program that offer functions to some program), a runtime (a program that satisfy some program when it's executed) or a build tool (a program to build/configure some program).
+A program dependency can be a library (a program that offer functions to some program), a runtime (a program that satisfy some program dependency when it's executed) or a build tool (a program to configure/build some program).

-Most C, C++ and Rust softwares place build tools/runtime together with development libraries (packages with -dev suffix) in their "Build Instructions".
+Most C, C++ and Rust programs place build tools/runtime together with development libraries (packages with -dev suffix) in their documentation for build instructions.

 Example: